 It occurred to me that so often we as people make more logical decisions about our “things” than we do about our health.
 Case in point, a 56 year old woman was referred to our clinic after having undergone a trapeziectomy with ligament reconstruction and tendon interposition (taking out a bone at the base of the thumb and inserting a coiled up tendon to cushion the area) on her left hand 6 months earlier.
 She sought us out because although her right hand was in worse shape than her left had been, this surgery, the extensive recovery and rehab, complications, time, cost and risk, were simply not something she was willing to subject herself to again….until she had this time fully explored simpler, less invasive, less risky options.

 We evaluated her and found her to be a suitable candidate for the Regenexx- SD thumb surgery alternative procedure.
-Her adult stem cells were harvested from the back of her hip, underwent the Regenexx- SD procedure and were implanted under X ray guidance into the CMC joint of her right hand.
+Her adult stem cells were harvested form the back of her hip, underwent the Regenexx- SD procedure and were implanted under X ray guidance into the CMC joint of her right hand.
 This hand stem cell procedure, resulted in her right hand gaining more function in one week than her left hand had in six months.

 This is not to say that every patient undergoing this hand stem cell procedure will have the same result, but before we cut out bones, harvest tendons to create other things and replace joints, let’s explore simpler options first like we would with our car, our home or our sprinkler system.
 I for one was simply thankful to have been the second mechanic that day.